 Here again, a Multi URL QR Code will come in handy to offer all the possible choices to the end-users.

 Unlike static QR Codes, which have fixed information embedded in them and remain unchanged once generated, dynamic QR Codes offer flexibility and adaptability.
-Users can update the data or destination links encoded in a dynamic QR Code without having to create a new code each time.
+Users can update the data or destination links encoded in a dynamic QR Code without creating a new code each time.

 By default, the multi URL QR Code is dynamic in nature.